Understanding Dental Hygiene & Health

 - Eating Disorders: These disorders limit the nutrients your teeth receive.
 Additionally, patients who have the eating disorder bulimia often engage in self-induced vomiting, which frequently covers the teeth in erosive stomach acid.

-- Osteoporosis: This disease causes your bones to become bones weak and brittle, and is linked to tooth loss.
+- Osteoporosis: This disease causes your bones to become weak and brittle, and is linked to tooth loss.

-- Rheumatoid Arthritis: RA causes severe inflammation that can affect your jaw muscles, which makes opening and closing your mouth difficult.
+- Rheumatoid Arthritis (RA): RA causes severe inflammation that can affect your jaw muscles, which makes opening and closing your mouth difficult.

-- Sjogren’s syndrome: Inflammation blocks the salivary glands and causes severe dry mouth, which can lead to cavities.
+- Sjogren’s Syndrome: The inflammation of this condition blocks the salivary glands and causes severe dry mouth, which can lead to cavities.

 How to Protect Your Oral Health

 The best way to defend your smile from damage is to practice good oral hygiene habits.
 Strong oral hygiene habits include brushing twice a day and flossing after meals.
 However, there’s more you can do to protect your smile.

-One way to protect and strengthen your teeth is by choosing to eat a healthy diet and refrain from snacking between meals.
+One way to protect and strengthen your teeth is to eat a healthy diet and refrain from snacking between meals.
 Healthy foods such as leafy greens and nuts act as natural toothbrushes, cleaning the surfaces of your teeth as you chew while providing essential nutrients for your teeth.

 Other oral care tips are as follows: